hhuang91/KaggleChallenge/readme.md

 A seemingly "mundane" yet an integral part of training a high-performance model.

-The reason I built the whole training pipe based on `.json` configuration files is for easy documentation and systematic hyperparameter search.
+The main reason I built the whole training pipe based on `.json` configuration files is for easy documentation and systematic hyperparameter search.
 Although I didn't do much tuning for this challenge,

-Additionaly, there is a framework that I have been working on to incorperate into neural network training.
+Additionally, there is a framework that I have been working on to incorperate into neural network training.
 It's called [**NeverGrad**](https://facebookresearch.github.io/nevergrad/).
-And one of its intended purpose is for hyperparameter search for network training.
+One of its intended purposes is to finetune hyperparameter for network training.
 Adding this to the pipeline will help streamline the process and allow us to focus on other tasks (data processing, architeture design, training strategies, post-processing, etc.)

 ## Environment and Packages